Listen to an audio file of this tool.

 - Follow up when your child/teen makes mistakes helping them repair harm.
 If they know there are action steps they can take to make things better after a poor choice, they are far less likely to feel the need for lying.

 - Recognize effort.
-Frequently, we offer feedback on what children/teens are not doing right, but how often do we recognize when they are working on their behaviors?
-Recognize effort by saying “I notice…” like: “I notice you told me you broke the plate even though you were worried about how I would react – I appreciate your honesty!”
+Frequently, children/teens get feedback on what they are not doing right, but how often do you recognize when they are working on their behaviors?
+Recognize effort by saying “I notice…” like, “I notice you told me you broke the plate even though you were worried about how I would react — I appreciate your honesty!”

 - Focus on the logical consequences of dishonesty.
 If your child/teen lies about taking an extra piece of candy, talk about and, better yet, show the logical consequences.

 - Discuss characters in stories.
-Courage to be true to self is a universal theme that is used in literature time and again.
+Courage to be true to self is a universal theme that comes up in literature time and again.
 Find these heroes, particularly those who are flawed and human.
 Point out their faults and frailties and then learn together how they triumph.
 Be sure to discuss how the conquering hero has to make choices that do not align with what others want.

 - Proactively remind.
-So often parents have a sense of when a child/teen is tempted to lie.
-Just before they do, you may whisper in your their ear, “Remember to tell the truth even when you make mistakes, and then we’ll figure out the rest together.”
+Often parents have a sense of when a child/teen is tempted to lie.
+Just before they do, you may whisper in their ear, “Remember to tell the truth even when you make mistakes, and then we’ll figure out the rest together.”

 Step 4.
 Support Your Child’s/Teen’s Development and Success

 - Learn about development.
-Each new age and stage will present differing social challenges.
-So, becoming informed regularly about what developmental milestones your child/teen is working toward will offer you empathy and patience.
+Each new age and stage will present different social challenges.
+Being informed about what developmental milestones your child/teen is working toward will offer you empathy and patience.

 - Reflect on outcomes and past experiences with honesty.
 For example, “Remember when you forgot to take the dog for a walk?
 You said you were sorry and immediately took the dog out.
 It was all okay, and we appreciated your honesty.”